 Going out to an inexpensive restaurant or a fast food joint usually costs around 2,500.00 AMD (roughly 4.00 GBP), while a 3-course meal at a mid-range restaurant comes up to 14,000.00 AMD, or 22.00 GBP, per person.

 Attire and personal care

 The prices of clothes and cosmetics vary depending on the product and brand, but on average, they are lower than those in the U.K.

 In the table below, you can find data provided by Numbeo about the prices of some common clothing categories.

 Armenia is a developing country with a lot of potential for living a good and affordable life.
-It’s a great place for any expat, who wants to try out something new and exciting.
-If you want to find out more about life in Armenia, take a look here.
+It’s a great place for any expat who wants to try out something new and exciting.
+If you are considering relocating to Armenia and want to find out more about life in the country, take a look here.